 Sure, you’ll see a few pictures of church services and church events.
 But you’ll see a lot more stuff about the community.

-Here are a few examples illustrating how Gwinnett uses their Facebook page to be about the community.
+Here are a few examples illustrating how Gwinnett uses their social media to be about the community.

 When you talk about local businesses, local schools, and local events, people notice (and often share).
 You remind people that you’re not just interested in the growth of the church but the good of the community.